nateliu/hexo-blog/source/_posts/npm-with-layout.md

     )
 }
 ```
+> We can install a plugin [ES7 React/Redux/GraphQL/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) for [VS Code](https://code.visualstudio.com/).
+Once install successfully, use key `rfc` for lightning generating above code-snippets.

-Let say src/router/IndexRouter.js is first level router, if user already login the system, then go to src/views/sandbox/NewsSandBox.js, otherwise it will go to src/views/login/Login.js.
-So the IndexRouter.js will look like below
+We assume <span style="color:lightblue">src/router/IndexRouter.js</span> is the first level router, when user already logined the system,  they will be redirected to <span style="color:lightblue">src/views/sandbox/NewsSandBox.js</span>, otherwise they will be redireted to <span style="color:lightblue">src/views/login/Login.js</span>.
+So the <span style="color:lightblue">IndexRouter.js</span> looks like below
 ```javascript
 import React from 'react'
 import { HashRouter, Routes, Route, Navigate } from 'react-router-dom'